Hursag

 Mountains play a certain role in Mesopotamian mythology and Assyro-Babylonian religion, associated with deities such as Anu, Enlil, Enki and Ninhursag.

+Hursag is the first word written on tablets found at the ancient Sumerian city of Nippur, dating to the third millennium BCE, Making it possibly the oldest surviving written word in the world.

-Some scholars also identify hursag with an undefined mountain range or strip of raised land outside the plain of Mesopotamia.
+Some scholars also identify the hursag with an undefined mountain range or strip of raised land outside the plain of Mesopotamia.